Issues of Access, Transparency and Efficiency

 USCIS does not provide quality service in searching for, locating, or releasing historical records.

 • The wait time for an Index Search now takes 7 times longer than in 2020.
-The wait time for record copies takes 5.5 times longer.5 Based on current numbers, an Index Search and Records Request can take more than 2 years to be obtained.
-USCIS offers no explanation of how the proposed rule and/or fee changes will be more efficient than before, nor more efficient than transferring the historical records and indices to the National Archives.
+The wait time for record copies takes 5.5 times longer.
+Based on current numbers, an Index Search followed by a Records Request can take nearly 3 years to complete.6

 • Despite announcing numerous efforts to reduce processing backlogs, USCIS fails to explain how it plans to reduce the Genealogy Program’s backlog – even after multiple requests to the Office of Public Engagement for information.